algorys/sysadmin/tutoriel/en/_posts/2017-05-04-alignak-install.md

 > **Repos:** [Alignak WebUI](https://github.com/Alignak-monitoring-contrib/alignak-webui)

-The WebUI is the the web interface for Alignak monitoring framework.
-To install it, run the followng command:
+The WebUI is the the Web User Interface for the Alignak solution.
+To install it, run the following command:

 ```bash
 sudo pip install alignak-webui
 ```

-In fact, if you want to use alignak you're yet ready.
-But alignak still has many components that are useful.
+In fact, if you want to use Alignak in a comfortable way you're yet ready.
+But Alignak still has many components that are useful.

 # Checks

 > **Note:** You do not have to **install all the checks** below.
-Take what you are interested in and match your infrastructure.
+Choose only what you are interested in and match your infrastructure.

-This commands will be used to check the status of your services and each have a syntax of their own !

 The most known is [Nagios Plugins](https://www.nagios.org/projects/nagios-plugins/).
 You can find a tutorial on this website on how install and use them and also for SNMP plugins:

 * [Install Nagios and SNMP plugins](/2016/12/install-nagios-and-snmp-plugins)

-There are many other checks available for each protocol on Alignak organization:
+There are many other checks packages available on the [Alignak monitoring contributions Github organization](https://github.com/Alignak-monitoring-contrib):

 ```bash
 # Checks hosts thanks to NRPE Nagios active checks protocol